2sbsbsb/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in # Finding the lines # section of the code in my code.
-Here is an example of my result on a test image:
+Here is an example of my result on a test image.
+This is also present in the notebook under the same section.

 ![alt text][Output Images]